xris1658/yadaw/doc/BUILD.md

 ### Build with MSYS2

 - Download and install [MSYS2](https://www.msys2.org/).
-  A lot of environments are available with MSYS2.
+  Thereare several environments available in MSYS2.
 The following process uses the MINGW64 environment, thus you should open MSYS2 MINGW64 to execute it.
 - Install some prerequisites:
   ```shell
   pacman -S pactoys # pacboy